Demonstration of Frequency Stability limited by Thermal Fluctuation Noise in Silicon Nitride Nanomechanical Resonators: Abstract

 \section{Abstract}

-The frequency stability of nanomechanical resonators (NMR) dictates the fundamental performance limit of sensors that relate physical perturbations to a resonance frequency shift.
-While the contribution of thermomechanical noise to frequency stability was understood recently, thermal fluctuation noise has attracted less attention despite being the ultimate performance limit of temperature sensing.
-We provide a model for the frequency stability of NMR considering both additive phase noise (i.e., thermomechanical and detection noises) and thermal fluctuation noise.
-We then experimentally demonstrate optimized NMR achieving frequency stability limited by thermal fluctuation noise.
-Our work shows that current models for NMR frequency stability can be incomplete.
-It also paves a way for NMR radiation detectors to reach the unattained fundamental detectivity limit of thermal-based radiation sensing.
+The frequency stability of nanomechanical resonators (NMR) dictates the performance level of many state-of-the-art sensors (e.g., mass, force, temperature, radiation) that relate an external physical perturbation to a resonance frequency shift.
+While this is obviously of fundamental importance, accurate models and understandings of sources of frequency instability are not always available.
+The contribution of thermomechanical noise to frequency stability has been well studied in recent years and is often the fundamental performance limitation.
+Frequency stability limited by thermal fluctuation noise has attracted less interest but is nevertheless of fundamental importance notably in temperature sensing applications.
+In particular, temperature-sensitive NMR have become promising candidates for replacing traditional bolometers in infrared radiation sensing.
+However, reaching the ultimate detectivity limit of thermal radiation sensors requires their noise to be dominated by fundamental thermal fluctuation, which has not been demonstrated to date.
+In this work, we first develop a theoretical model for computing the frequency stability of NMR by considering the effect of both additive phase noise (i.e., thermomechanical, and experimental detection noise) and thermal fluctuation noise in a close-loop frequency tracking scheme.
+We thereafter validate this model experimentally and observe thermal fluctuation noise in SiN drum resonators of various sizes.
+Our work shows that by using resonators of specific characteristics---such as high temperature sensitivity, high mechanical quality factors, and high mass-to-thermal-conductance ratio---one can minimize additive phase noise below thermal fluctuation noise.
+This paves the way for NMR-based radiation sensors that can reach the fundamental detectivity limit of thermal radiation sensing and outperform existing technologies.

 Nanomechanical resonators (NMR) frequency stability is the fundamental quantity dictating the performance of sensors measuring physical signals through resonance frequency shifts (e.g., mass \cite{mass1,mass2,mass3,mass4}, force \cite{force1,force2}, and thermal \cite{thermal1,graphene,thermal3,zhang_fast_2019,laurent_12textensuremath-ensuremathmumathrmm-pitch_2018,zhang_radiative_2020} sensors).
 Hence, identifying the source of noise that dominates frequency fluctuations in the absence of a signal is fundamental for understanding the performance limit of NMR.
 Early theoretical investigation of various sources of noise in NMR was proposed by Vig $et~al.$ \cite{Vig1999} and Cleland $et~al.$ \cite{Cleland2002}.
 These theoretical works provided a comprehensive picture of multiple sources of noise in NMR, including surface diffusion, absorption-desorption, thermomechanical, detection, and thermal fluctuation noises.
 Thermomechanical noise was later identified as a dominant source of noise in many cases.
 Substantial efforts were therefore devoted to resolving the frequency stability limit imposed by thermomechanical noise \cite{sansa_frequency_2016,roy_improving_2018,thermo2,thermo1}, and to predicting its effect after processing by various frequency tracking schemes.
 Demir \cite{demir_understanding_2021} recently provided a theoretical model for predicting the frequency stability of resonators, which considers the combined effect of thermomechanical and detection noise in commonly employed phase-locked loop (PLL) frequency tracking.
 Such theoretical model was later validated experimentally by Sadeghi $et~al.$ \cite{sadeghi_frequency_2020}, confirming that thermomechanical and detection noises can be the dominant noises in high-stress silicon nitride string resonators.